Defective Hip Complications and Symptoms

 If you or a loved one experiences complications as a result of a defective hip replacement product, you may have a right to compensation.
 Many manufacturers have recalled their hip joint products that caused harm, and medical journals and studies have established a link between the hip products and complications patients are suffering.
 Manufacturers have an obligation not to produce dangerous products and, regardless of whether the manufacturers were negligent or not, can be held accountable for injuries if it can be proved their product caused the harm.

-An experienced Boston defective hip implant lawyer at the Law Offices of Jeffrey S. Glassman can help you to pursue a claim for monetary damages if you have been harmed by a defective medical device.
+An experienced Boston defective hip implant lawyer at Jeffrey Glassman Injury Lawyers can help you to pursue a claim for monetary damages if you have been harmed by a defective medical device.
 Give us a call or contact us online today to learn more about how we can assist with your case.